-In version 4, the enterprise-oriented products Terminal Server, Enterprise Server and Cloud Server allow RDP-supported connections.
+In version 4 and later, the enterprise-oriented products Terminal Server, Enterprise Server and Cloud Server allow RDP-supported connections.
 By installing NoMachine client on your local desktops and connecting through the NoMachine Server installed on a Linux box, to the Windows Terminal Server, you will be able to run your Windows applications remotely from your client machine.

 The resulting schema is as follows: